VeztaVezta

 • Access token: JWT, 15-minute expiry, stored in memory (not localStorage)

-• Refresh token: Opaque token, 7-day expiry, stored as httpOnly cookie with SameSite=None and Secure=true in production
+• Refresh token: Opaque token, 90-day sliding expiry (each refresh pushes expiresAt forward), stored as httpOnly cookie with SameSite=None and Secure=true in production

 Notes